UniversalDependencies/docs/_hy/index.md

   Oblique objects are labeled [obl]().
   * Bare nominative and dative objects are considered core.
 Note, that dative noun phrases with benefactive or possessive role (i.e. if the verb does not subcategorize for a single dative object and if it is not a verb of giving (or similar), where the dative could be interpreted as the recipient, are also considered core.
 Example: _գլուխը հենել էր ժայռին_ “.”
   * All adpositional objects are considered oblique.
-  * Nominative/dative objects of some verbs alternate with finite clausal complements, which are labeled [ccomp]().
+  * Nominative objects of some verbs alternate with finite clausal complements, which are labeled [ccomp]().
   * If a verb subcategorizes for the infinitive (e.g. modal verbs or verbs of control), the infinitival complement is labeled [xcomp]().
   * If a verb subcategorizes for two core objects, one of them nominative (or `ccomp`) and the other non-nominative (mainly dative), then the non-nominative object is labeled [iobj]().